gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 ## Changelog { data-search-exclude }
 === "1.0.8.0"
 	- The archive is updated frequently, below is the list of changes:
+		* 06.09.2023 - Updated ZolikaPatch, FusionFix - with it, Shader Fixes.
+Included Setup Utility.
+Removed Traffic Cops in the Toolbooths - FusionFix now includes it.
+Removed DXVK and commandline.txt, you can now install them automatically via :material-file-download:`GTAIVSetupUtility.exe`.
 		* 28.08.2023 - Fixed the infinite loading on Three Leaf Clover mission (needs a better solution - at the moment, there's a missing NPC model in the cutscene due to this).
 Fixed Dodgy Doc HQ mod to actually be used.
 Added `dxvk.gplAsyncCache = true` to :material-file-cog:`dxvk.conf`.
 Removed Better Wardrobes.
 		* 26.08.2023 - Updated FusionFix, Project Glass, Xbox One/Series S+X Buttons.
 Added Menu Art Fix.
 Repacked Various Fixes, aswell as adding community's fixes to it.
 		* 18.08.2023 - Updated Various Fixes files.
 Fixed a model issue with Angels of Death's clubhouse in TLAD.